Glazed Salmon with Honey and Soy

 Step 1: Make the glaze.
 In a large measuring cup, whisk together soy sauce, honey, rice vinegar, garlic, and ginger.

-Step 2: Prep and cook the salmon.
-Season the salmon with salt and pepper on both sides.
-Heat olive oil in a skillet over medium high heat.
+Step 3: Sear the salmon.
+Heat olive oil in a non-stick skillet over medium high heat.
 Add the salmon fillets to the skillet, skin side up.
 Cook for 5-6 minutes, or until the salmon is white about 2/3 of the way up the fillet.
 Flip, then cook an additional 3-4 minutes, or until the salmon flakes easily with a fork.
 Remove the fish from the skillet.

-Step 3: Heat the glaze.
+Step 3: Thicken the glaze.
 Turn the heat down to medium, and add the sauce ingredients to the pan (it’ll bubble a lot!), scraping up any browned bits on the bottom.
 Cook, stirring often, until the sauce is thickened, about 2-3 minutes.
 The sauce is ready when you drag a spatula through it and it takes a few seconds for it to run back together.
+Return the salmon to the pan and turn to coat.
+Serve immediately with additional glaze brushed on top.

 Storage and Leftover Instructions